tangshuang/.datamanager.js/README.md

   requester: fetch, // function(url, options), use which library to send request, you can use axios to create a function, default using `fetch`
   interceptors: [], // [function(req, next, stop)], functions to modify request options before send
-  adapters: [], // [function(res, next, stop)], functions to modify response when request success }
+  adapters: [], // [function(res, next, stop)], functions to modify response when request success
+  storage: 'sessionStorage', // which storage driver to use, default 'sessionStorage', options: localStorage, sessionStorage, object
+}
 ```